 We have no products approved for commercialization and have never generated any revenue from product sales.
-Our ability to generate revenue and achieve profitability depends on our ability, alone or with strategic collaborators, to successfully complete the development of, and obtain the regulatory and marketing approvals necessary to commercialize one or more of our product candidates.
+Our ability to generate revenue and achieve profitability depends on our ability, alone or with strategic collaborators, to successfully complete the development of, obtain the regulatory and marketing approvals, and build and maintain a commercial supply chain necessary to commercialize one or more of our product candidates.
 We do not anticipate generating revenue from product sales for the foreseeable future.
 Our ability to generate future revenue from product sales depends heavily on our success in many areas, including but not limited to:

-- completing research and development of our product candidates; - obtaining regulatory and marketing approvals for our product candidates;

-- manufacturing product candidates and establishing and maintaining supply and manufacturing relationships with third parties that are commercially feasible, meet regulatory requirements and our supply needs in sufficient quantities to meet market demand for our product candidates, if approved; - marketing, launching, and commercializing product candidates for which we obtain regulatory and marketing approval, either directly or with a collaborator or distributor; - gaining market acceptance of our product candidates as treatment options; - addressing any competing products; - protecting and enforcing our intellectual property rights, including patents, trade secrets, and know-how; - negotiating favorable terms in any collaboration, licensing, or other arrangements into which we may enter; - obtaining coverage and adequate reimbursement from third-party payors and maintaining pricing for our product candidates that supports profitability; and - attracting, hiring, and retaining qualified personnel.
+- completing research and development of our product candidates; - obtaining regulatory and marketing approvals for our product candidates; - manufacturing product candidates and establishing and maintaining supply and manufacturing relationships with third parties that are commercially feasible, meet regulatory requirements and our supply needs in sufficient quantities to meet market demand for our product candidates, if approved; - establishing and maintaining a commercial supply chain for our product candidates in the countries or regions in which we obtain regulatory approval for them, including receipt and maintenance of necessary licenses, permits, or similar permissions, either directly or with a collaborator or distributor; - marketing, launching, and commercializing product candidates for which we obtain regulatory and marketing approval, either directly or with a collaborator or distributor; - gaining market acceptance of our product candidates as treatment options; - addressing any competing products; - developing, protecting and enforcing our intellectual property rights, including patents, trade secrets, and know-how; - negotiating favorable terms in any collaboration, licensing, or other arrangements into which we may enter; - obtaining coverage and adequate reimbursement from third-party payors and maintaining pricing for our product candidates that supports profitability; and - attracting, hiring, and retaining qualified personnel.